-- 10. The University of Surrey is committed to the continuing development of its regulations in line with a number of key principles, set out below. - 11.
-The University treats those who are subject to its regulations fairly and reasonably.
+- 10. The University of Surrey is committed to the continuing development of its Regulations in line with a number of key principles, set out below. - 11.
+The University treats those who are subject to its Regulations fairly and reasonably.
 This involves ensuring that students studying with the University, and for its awards with its Als, are treated even-handedly, so that students across the University, in the Als and studying with partners and at a distance who have similar circumstances will be treated comparably. - 12.
-Fairness and reasonableness also involves the University: - using plain language in setting out its regulations as an aid to transparency - keeping the use of technical terms to a minimum consistent with the requirements of accuracy and certainty of meaning - where the use of technical terms is unavoidable, ensuring that they are defined in a glossary - providing guidance and advice for students and staff on how its regulations are to be applied, and training and updating for University staff applying the regulations and members of the University of Surrey Students' Union or its staff who advise students - making decisions that are governed by the regulations in a way that is proportionate to the seriousness of the consequences for those affected and is timely - 13.
-The University ensures that its regulations are proportionate to its requirements and no more extensive than they need to be.
+Fairness and reasonableness also involves the University: - using plain language in setting out its Regulations as an aid to transparency - keeping the use of technical terms to a minimum consistent with the requirements of accuracy and certainty of meaning - providing guidance and advice for students and staff on how its Regulations are to be applied, and training and updating for University staff applying the Regulations and members of the University of Surrey Students' Union or its staff who advise students - making decisions that are governed by the regulations in a way that is timely and proportionate to the seriousness of the consequences for those affected - 13.
+The University ensures that its Regulations are proportionate to its requirements and no more extensive than they need to be.
 For that reason the Regulations do not cover every possible set of circumstances that students and staff are likely to encounter.
 They do, however, set out a sufficient framework under which they have been developed and approved.
 For exceptional cases and novel situations the University expects its academic staff and professional administrators will seek advice from the Directorate of Quality Enhancement and Standards and apply the principles.